1.

 the Oracle Parallel Server allows multiple instances to mount a single database.

-Only the database administrator can start up an instance and open the database.
+Only the database administrator can start up an instance and open

 If a database is open, the database administrator can shut down the database so